You are here

 Accreditation & professional recognition

+The Bachelor of Laws is accredited by the Legal Profession Admission Board.
 By completing your law degree at UOW, you are completing an academic qualification that is recognised for admission as a lawyer in Australia, subject to completing state-approved Practical Legal Training (PLT).
-Further details for NSW students can be found at the Legal Profession Admission Board website.
+Further details for NSW admissions can be found at the Legal Profession Admission Board website.

 Admissions information